emtee40/SPMC-wiki/Sample-advancedsettings.xml.md

 * hiding the splash screen
 * disabling the double back on home to minimize
-* using UHD (4K) resolution jacket art (thumbnails) and wallpaper (only valuable if also running GUI in 4K resolution)
+* using UHD (4K) resolution jacket art (thumbnails) and wallpaper (only valuable if also running GUI in 4K resolution) and improved scaling algorithm for caching
 * auto-removing a video from "in progress" after it's 90% complete
 * hiding references to DVDs
 * enabling high quality scalers for higher quality video output